 Jack (left) has been thoroughly committed to the Graves Program and he deserves recognition.
 From the inception of this website, Jack has collaborated closely with me by providing material and by proofreading data.
 I rely on Jack and his wife Diane for help, encouragement and great ideas.

 Vet.
-Wayne Barry of 'O' Div. (immediate right) also deserves a heartfelt vote of thanks for his help with our Program.
+Wayne Barry of 'O' Div. (immediate left) also deserves a heartfelt vote of thanks for his help with our Program.
 Wayne and Jack O'Reilly work well together and they continue day after day 'to sleuth' through obituaries, newspapers and web searches.

 'E' Div.
 Vet, author and historian Don Klancher (right) for his expert advice about materials and literature which provide readers with rich insights into the early days and the lives of the North West Mounted Police.
 I thank Don and I value his authoritative, researched suggestions about the history of the Force.

 RCMP Historian Glenn Wright for his friendship and for responding to the tough questions about the early history of the Force.

 Here's Glenn (left) speaking with Mr. Don Cherry (centre) of CBC's Coaches Corner.
 Mr. Cherry discovered that his paternal grandfather (Sub-Constable John T. Cherry) was one of the early members to serve in the North West Mounted Police (NWMP) on the March West in 1884.

 Mr. Reg Keatley, Friend of the Force in Calgary, AB has provided several hundreds of photographs of graves from 'K' Div. and from other regions of Canada.